 The 3 Best Essential Oils for Wrinkles

 We all want to prevent getting wrinkles.
-But, many name-brand wrinkle cream solutions are filled with unnatural chemicals.
+However, many name-brand wrinkle cream solutions are filled with unnatural chemicals.
 Why risk putting all those nasty chemicals on your face morning and evening when there are healthy alternatives?

 Why Do We Get Wrinkles?

 It’s just the result of our body’s natural aging process.
-As we age, our skin becomes more thin, less elastic, and increasingly dry.
+Our skin becomes more thin, less elastic, and increasingly dry as we age.
 This will then result in fragile and delicate skin that is less able to protect itself.
 This leads to creases, lines, and wrinkles.

 As the skin ages, elastin and collagen levels begin to diminish, causing the skin to become more thin and frail.
-This aging process prevents the epidermis from getting the needed moister.
-To make matters worse, the fat content found in the subcutaneous layers, that gives skin a more plump and supple appearance, begins to disappear.
+This aging process prevents the epidermis from getting the needed moisture.
+To make matters worse, the fat content found in the subcutaneous layers, which gives skin a more plump and supple appearance, also begins to disappear.

 1. Lavender Essential Oil

 There is some debate as to whether lavender is useful for skin health.
 Research shows that many of the claims made against lavender oil for skin use are unfounded.
-For further reading, check out this page: “Lavender Oil – Skin Saviour or Skin Irritant?” – You decide!
+For further reading, check out this page: “Lavender Oil – Skin Saviour or Skin Irritant?” – You decide.